todoubled/harness/README.md

 ### Testing
 Testing is covered on both a unit and integration level.
+Jasmine unit tests are run with [testem](https://github.com/airportyh/testem) and integration tests are run with [casper.js](http://casperjs.org).

 ### Dependency Management
-Dependencies are managed with the excellent [`browserify`](https://github.com/substack/node-browserify).
+Dependencies are managed with [`browserify`](https://github.com/substack/node-browserify).

 ### Deployment